SonnyRowland/daytripper/README.md

 # Daytripper

-Daytripper API plans optimised day trips by chaining together thousands of points of location data into flexible routes.
+Daytripper API plans optimised day trips by chaining together thousands of points of location data into flexible routes. **Note:** this project contains images and opening times that are NOT true to the locations, and are simply included for demo purposes.

 ## Features